umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/sections.md

 * Extension Insights
 * Webhooks

 The **Settings** section in the Umbraco backoffice has its own set of default dashboards.

 For more information, see the [Settings Dashboards](settings-dashboards.md) article.

 ## Packages

 In this section, you can browse the different packages available for your Umbraco solution.
 You can also get an overview of all the packages you have installed or created.

+For more information, see the [Packages](../../extending/packages/README.md) article.

 ## Users

 The Users section allows administrators to manage user accounts, assign permissions, set user roles, and monitor user activity within the backoffice.
 It provides control over who can access and modify content, media, and settings in the CMS.

+For more information, see the [Users](../../fundamentals/data/users.md) article.

 ## Members

 The Members section allows to create and manage member profiles, set up member groups, and control Member's access to restricted content on the website.

+For more information, see the [Members](../../fundamentals/data/members.md) article.

 ## Translation

 The Translation section is where you create and manage Dictionary Items.
 By managing these dictionary items, you can ensure consistent and efficient content translation and maintenance across different languages.

+For more information, see the [Dictionary Items](../../fundamentals/data/dictionary-items.md) article.

 ## Add-On Sections

 You can enhance Umbraco's functionality with plugins and extensions tailored to specific needs, expanding capabilities beyond core features.
 Currently, Umbraco supports add-ons like Forms, Deploy, Workflow, Commerce, and UI Builder.
 You can find the different packages at [Umbraco Marketplace](https://marketplace.umbraco.com/).

+For more information, see the [Umbraco DXP](https://docs.umbraco.com/umbraco-dxp) documentation.

 ## Help Section